-Chapter Three

-WHY ARE WE HERE?
+Chapter Three WHY ARE WE HERE?

 Before coming to the fellowship of N.A., we could not manage our own lives.
 We could not live and enjoy life as other people do.
 We had to have something different and we thought we had found it in drugs.
 We placed their use ahead of the welfare of our families, our wives, husbands, and our children.
 We had to have drugs at all costs.
 We did many people great harm but most of all we harmed ourselves.
-Through our inability to accept personal responsibilities we were actually creating our own problems.
+Through our inability to accept personal responsibilities we were actually creating our own problem.
 We seemed to be incapable of facing life on its own terms.

-Most of us realized, that in our addictions, we were slowly committing suicide, but such cunning enemies of life are narcotics and sedation that we had lost the power to do anything about it.
+Most of us realized, that in our addiction, we were slowly committing suicide, but addiction is such a cunning enemy of life that we had lost the power to do anything about it.
 Jail did not help us at all.
 Medicine, religion and psychiatry seemed to have no answers for us that we could use.
 All these methods having failed for us, in desperation, we sought help from each other in Narcotics Anonymous.

-After coming to N.A. we realized we were sick people who suffered from a disease like Alcoholism, Diabetes or Tuberculosis.
-There is no known "cure" for these-all, however, can be arrested at some point and "recovery" is then possible.
+After coming to N.A. we realized we were sick people who suffered from a disease from which there is no known "cure".
+Addiction can, however, can be arrested at some point and "recovery" is then possible.

-In N.A. we follow a program borrowed from Alcoholics Anonymous.

-In the last forty years, more than one million people have recovered in A.A., most of them just as hopelessly addicted to alcohol as we were to drugs.
-We are deeply grateful to the A.A.
-Fellowship for pointing the way for us to a new way of life.
+In N.A.
+We follow a program of complete abstinence based on the Twelve Steps and Twelve Traditions.
+Millions of people have found recovery in this manner who were just as hopelessly lost to addiction as any of us.
+We are deeply grateful to our predecessors for pointing the way for us to a new way of life.

-Alats

-(MR)

 We are addicts seeking recovery.
 We used drugs to cover up our feelings, and did whatever was necessary to get them.
 Many of us woke up sick, unable to make it to work, or went to work loaded.
 Many of us stole to support our habit.
 We hurt the ones we loved.
-We did all these things and told ourselves, "We can handle it."
+We did all these things and told ourselves, "We can handle it".
 We were looking for a way out.
 We couldn't face life on its own terms.
 In the beginning, using was fun.
 For us it became a habit and finally was necessary for survival.
 The progression of the disease was not apparent to us.
 We continued on the path of destruction, unaware of where it was leading us.
 We were addicts and did not know it.
 Through drugs we tried to avoid reality, pain and misery.
 When the drugs wore off, we realized that we still had the same problems and that they were becoming worse.
-We sought relief by using again and again-more drugs, more often.
+We sought relief by using again and again - more drugs, more often.